Blog

 • Waiting time: 4-6 weeks

-• Hospital stay: same-day recovery of in-patient
+• Hospital stay: treatment dependent

-• Procedure time: 1-3 hours
+• Procedure time: treatment dependent

 Private knee consultants

-Knee pain affecting your quality of life?
+Is knee pain affecting your quality of life?
 If you want fast access to private knee consultants, Practice Plus Group has got you covered.

 Knee consultants in London and Essex

-If you suspect you need a knee replacement and live in the Essex area, we have a range of consultants all specialising in the procedure.
+If you suspect you need a knee replacement and also live in the Essex area, we have a range of consultants all specialising in the procedure.

 Knee consultants in Bristol